noahcoleman42/noahcoleman42.github.io/_projects/3oop-class-projects.md

 Speech Synthesizer
 -----
-Computer voices always sound a bit strange.
+Computer voices always sound a bit off.
 The words are familiar, yet their tempo and articulation are unlike any commonly spoken English.
-A speech synthesizer provides the perfect balance between eerieness and comfort to make you laugh.
+A speech synthesizer provides the perfect balance between eeriness and comfort to make you laugh.

 This program implements a speech sythesizer to read a song's lyrics from a .txt file.